 What to do when it rains, when it’s cold, or when there’s no sun?

-Train tracks at Gare du Nord: Even with the worst of weather, it’s always worth heading out to take pictures.
+Train tracks at gare du Nord: Even with the worst of weather, it’s always worth heading out to take pictures.

 Naturally, we all prefer to take pictures on nice sunny days, however, taking great pictures on cold or rainy days can be a rewarding challenge, and certainly, there are plenty of impressive pictures in the history of photography taken during not the most “appetizing” of weather.